Wads01/Wads/README.md

 <hr/>
 <div align = "left">
 <h2 align = "left"> About Me </h2>

-I was born in Malolos, Bulacan, and attended the Montessori School of Malolos from nursery to grade 6.
-When I was young, I was fascinated by computers and games because my Mom introduced them to me.
-I moved to Metro Manila and enrolled in La Salle Green Hills for high school, and now I am currently learning at De La Salle University.
-I enrolled in this university because to pursue my bachelor of science in computer science majoring in software technology.
+I was born in Malolos, Bulacan, where I attended the Montessori School of Malolos from nursery through grade 6.
+My fascination with computers and games began early, thanks to my mother's introduction to technology.
+After moving to Metro Manila, I enrolled in La Salle Green Hills for high school and am currently pursuing a Bachelor of Science in Computer Science, majoring in Software Technology at De La Salle University.
 <br/><br/>

-With the years I have already spent inside the university, I know how to code in multiple programming languages such as C, Java, Python, and Ruby.
-I have understood a lot of programming concepts, I have experience in databases and web development, I learned many algorithm techniques such as dynamic programming, greedy method, etc. and I learned the basics of Artificial Intelligence (AI) programming by creating a Sokoban Bot Solver which is one of my most favorite projects and I plan on improving it in the future to perform better.
+Throughout my time at university, I have immersed myself in various software development projects, gaining hands-on experience in both web and mobile application development.
+I have utilized modern technologies such as SvelteKit, Tailwind, and Supabase for web applications, and I have developed a music player app using Kotlin and Android Studio, leveraging ExoPlayer for seamless audio playback.

+My projects have allowed me to apply my knowledge of programming concepts, database management, and version control practices.
+Additionally, I am well-versed in Agile methodologies, having collaborated in team settings to deliver client-focused solutions.
+I am passionate about creating efficient, user-friendly applications and continuously strive to enhance my skills and knowledge in the ever-evolving tech landscape.
 <br/><br/>

 <h2 align = "left"> Goals </h2>
 1. To learn a lot more about web development and artificial intelligence <br/>
 2. To have a fruitful internship experience in the future <br/>
 3. To land a software-related job that could serve a lot of people <br/>
-4. To be in the driver's seat in regard to AI evolution <br/>
+4. To be in the driver's seat in regard to AI evolution ( in retrospect, might be too much ) <br/>
 </div>
 <hr/>